nislab/gensync/README.md

 <a name="SyncTypes"></a>
-## Supporte protocols:
+## Supported protocols:
+Each of these protocols is implemented as a peer-to-peer protocol.
+For purposes of explanation, one peer is called a _client_ and the other a _server_ .
+* __FullSync family__
-* _FullSync family_
+  * *FullSync*
-  * One device sends all its data to the second device, which determines what differs between the two devices and notifies the first device of the differences.
+     * The client sends all its data to the server, which determines what differs between the two devices and notifies the client of the differences.
+* __CPISync family__
+    * *CPISync*
+        * Implements the Characteristic Polynomial Interpolation protocol from [MTZ03](http://ipsit.bu.edu/documents/ieee-it3-web.pdf) _with a known bound_ on the number of differences between client and server.
+The client sends evaluations of the characteristic polynomial of _hashes_ of its data to the server.
+The server interpolates (and factors) a rational function that identifies the differences between client and server, and then reports the hashes of these differences back to the client.
+A final communication round exchanges the actual data corresponding to the identified hashes.
-* _CPISync family_
+    * *ProbCPISync*
+        * Perform CPISync _without a known bound_ on the number of differences between client and server.
+Client and server start with a guess on the difference bound.
+If the guess is wrong, it is doubled and the process is repeated, until a correct bound is identified, whereupon CPISync is run.
-    * CPISync
+    * *InteractiveCPISync*
-        * Sync using the protocol described [here](http://ipsit.bu.edu/documents/ieee-it3-web.pdf).
-The maximum number of differences that can be reconciled must be bounded by setting mBar.
-The server does the necessary computations while the client waits, and returns the required values to the client
+        * Performs CPISync interactively according to the protocol of [MT02](http://ipsit.bu.edu/documents/BUTR2002-01.pdf).
+No bound on differences is needed, and both computation and communication are efficient.
-    * CPISync_OneLessRound
+    * *CPISync_OneLessRound*
-        * Perform CPISync with set elements represented in full in order to reduce the amount of rounds of communication by one (No hash inverse round of communication).
-The server does the necessary computations while the client waits, and returns the required values to the client
+        * A variant of CPISync that does not using hashes ( _i.e.,_ it operates directly on the data ).
+This avoides the final communication round where hash inverses are exchanged between client and server.
-    * OneWayCPISync
+    * *OneWayCPISync*
-        * Perform CPISync in one direction, only adding new elements from the client to the server.
-The client's elements are not updated.
-The server does the necessary computations and determines what elements they need to add to their set.
-The client does not receive a return message and does not have their elements updated
+        * A variant of CPISync that communications only in one direction, providing the server with information about the clients data (but not vice versa).
+This requires no feedback from server to client, and the transmitted data can be stored as a string for subsequent synchronization.
-    * ProbCPISync
+* __IBLTSync family__
-        * Perform CPISync with a given mBar but if the amount of differences is larger than that, double mBar until the sync is successful.
-The server does the necessary computations while the client waits, and returns the required values to the client
-    * InteractiveCPISync
+    * *IBLTSync*
-        * Perform CPISync but if there are more than mBar differences, divide the set into `numPartitions` subsets and attempt to CPISync again.
-This recurses until the sync is successful.
-The server does the necessary computations while the client waits, and returns the required values to the client
+        * Client and server encode and exchange their data within an [Invertible Bloom Lookup Table](https://arxiv.org/pdf/1101.2245.pdf).
+Subtracting these tables and deecoding the result provides the differences between client and server

-    * IBLTSync
+    * *OneWayIBLTSync*
-        * Each peer encodes their set into an [Invertible Bloom Lookup Table](https://arxiv.org/pdf/1101.2245.pdf) with a size determined by NumExpElements and the client sends their IBLT to their per.
-The differences are determined by "subtracting" the IBLT's from each other and attempting to peel the resulting IBLT.
-The server peer then returns the elements that the client peer needs to update their set
+      A variant of IBLTSync that communications only in one direction, providing the server with information about the clients data (but not vice versa).
+This requires no feedback from server to client, and the transmitted data can be stored as a string for subsequent synchronization.
+   * Set of Sets Sync*
+        * This implements an IBLT-based synchronization of sets of sets described in [MM18](https://dl.acm.org/doi/abs/10.1145/3196959.3196988).
-    * OneWayIBLTSync
+* __CuckooSync family__
-        * The client sends their IBLT to their server peer and the server determines what elements they need to add to their set.
-The client does not receive a return message and does not update their set
     * CuckooSync
-        * Each peer encodes their set into a [cuckoo filter](https://www.cs.cmu.edu/~dga/papers/cuckoo-conext2014.pdf).
-Peers exchange their cuckoo filters.
-Each host infers the elements that are not in its peer by looking them up in the peer's cuckoo filter.
-Any elements that are not found in the peer's cuckoo filter are sent to it.
-* **Included Sync Protocols (Set of Sets):**
-    * IBLT Set of Sets
-        * Sync using the protocol described [here](https://dl.acm.org/doi/abs/10.1145/3196959.3196988).
-This sync serializes an IBLT containing a child set into a bitstring where it is then treated as an element of a larger IBLT.
-Each host recovers the IBLT containing the serialized IBLTs and deserializes each one.
-A matching procedure is then used to determine which child sets should sync with each other and which elements they need.
-If this sync is two way this info is then sent back to the peer node.
-The number of differences in each child IBLT may not be larger than the total number of sets being synced
+        *  Client and server encode and exchange their data within a [cuckoo filter](https://www.cs.cmu.edu/~dga/papers/cuckoo-conext2014.pdf).
+A comparison of the filters yields the differences between client and server

 <a name="References"></a>
-## Reference:
+## References:
-If you use this software, please cite the following paper (pdf, [DOI](http://doi.org/10.1109/TNSM.2022.3164369)):
+If you use this software, please cite _at least_ the following paper (pdf, [DOI](http://doi.org/10.1109/TNSM.2022.3164369)):

 ``` bibtex